AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

   * Basic
     * For example, a single, multi line text field.
     * Can be used for preparing straightforward content for use in page authoring.
+    * Can also be used for headless delivery to your application.
   * Complex
     * A combination of many fields of varying data types, including text, number, boolean, and date and time, among others.
-    * Can be used either for preparing more structured content for page authoring, or for delivery to your application.
+    * Can be used either for preparing more structured content for page authoring, or for headless delivery to your application.
   * Nested
     * The reference data types available allow you to nest your content.
-    * Tends to be used for delivery to your application.
+    * Tends to be used for headless delivery to your application.

 Content Fragments can also be delivered in JSON format, using the Sling Model (JSON) export capabilities of AEM core components.
 This form of delivery: